mweppler/mweppler.github.com/_posts/2013-07-19-lets-build-a-sinatra-app.md

 So at this point you  might be saying “I thought this was a post about Sinatra?” or maybe I already lost a few of you.
 So before I lose any more of you, "Let's get the show on the road!".

 I have to make a few assumptions here in order to keep this a blog post.
 One is that know what Sinatra is.
-If you don't I'll borrow this brief quote from the http://sinatrarb.com website: "Sinatra is a DSL for quickly creating web applications in Ruby with minimal effort".
+If you don't I'll borrow this brief quote from the <a href="http://sinatrarb.com" target="_blank" title="Sinatra Site">Sinatra</a> site: "Sinatra is a DSL for quickly creating web applications in Ruby with minimal effort".
 The next assumption I am going to make is that you are already a developer and just want a quick jumpstart in building your first sinatra app.
 So you should already have ruby installed on your machine.

 I'll start by modeling the app a bit.
 For now just the basics.
 I am going to have a video object with fields like title, length, description, image & genre.
 I'll need a storage location.
 I’ll need a way to add this info about the video, upload the video, and watch it, especially on my iPad.

 A few things to note, I am developing and running this from my Mac.
 I believe everything should work just the same on Linux, though I'm not so sure about Windows.
-I will be using haml http://haml.info/ for the markup.
+I will be using <a href="http://haml.info/" target="_blank" title="HAML Site">haml</a> for the markup.
 So instead of having to type out this:

 {% highlight html %}
 <section class=”container”>